-We recently participated in an awesome giveaway with Moby Wrap, Biokleen, and Earth Mama.
-One way to enter was to offer up a piece of postpartum advice.
-As predicted, we got a whole treasure trove of tips!
-In honor of Mother’s Day, which is just around the corner (seriously, it’s so close I can almost smell the brunch!), here are our favorite pearls of wisdom:
+In honor of Mother’s Day, which is just around the corner (seriously, it’s so close we can almost smell the brunch!), here are our favorite postpartum pearls of wisdom from the GladRags community:

 kerihans After my first, I had PPD/PPA….so I dug a lot more prep work for the postpartum period when I was pregnant with my second.
 I cannot believe the difference good nutrition & having self care rituals ready to go can make!
 If you’re pregnant, load up your freezer with nourishing soups and meals.
 Make nursing tea ahead of time or buy mother’s milk.
 Make herbal baths in jars and padsicles in the freezer.
 And forget about cleaning for the first 15 days.
 You just made a human!
 You rock!